nswitanek/MLOps-ado-adb/src/workshop/documents/part_1.md

 Next let's review those task-focused notebooks that were refactored from the end-to-end monolithic notebook.

-5. Review the refactored data preparation logic in the notebook at `/notebooks/part_1_data_prep.ipynb`.
+5. Review the refactored data preparation logic in the notebook at `/notebooks/part_1_1_data_prep.ipynb`.

-This modular notebook performs the following:
+This modular notebook focused on data prep does the following:

 - Loads the raw data from dbfs.
 - Checks for missing values.